opf/openproject/docs/faq/README.md

 Our minimum plan for the Enterprise cloud edition and Enterprise on-premises edition is five users.
 Our pricing scheme covers three subscription options: Community Edition ($0), Enterprise cloud (€4.95/member/month or approximately $5.60/member/month), and Enterprise on-premises (€5.95/member/month or approximately $6.73/member/month).
 We recommend to start the [Community version](https://www.openproject.org/download-and-installation/) free of charge if the five user minimum is an issue for you.

+### Can I have both users with the Enterprise cloud and others with the Enterprise on-premises Edition?

+This is only possible if you book two different plans for OpenProject.
+The users won't be able to work together directly.
+We strongly recommend using either Enterprise cloud *or* Enterprise on-premises, if you want to collaborate with all colleagues.

+### How are users in OpenProject counted?
+How many licenses do I need for Enterprise on-premises or Enterprise cloud?

+All users working in OpenProject Enterprise cloud/on-premises need a license in order to access OpenProject.
+Regarding payments, we only count the active (not blocked) users.
+Users who were only invited but didn't accept the invite do not count, either.

+### Is there an architecture diagram for OpenProject?

+A (very rough) diagram can be found on https://www.openproject.org/hosting/.

+### How many projects can I manage in OpenProject at once?

+The number of projects is always unlimited.
+For the paid versions Enterprise or Cloud Edition, the price differs according to the number of users.
+However, if you're still using an old OpenProject subscription there may be limits to the number of projects.
+In this case please contact us.

+## How to ... in OpenProject?

+Most of this kind of questions will be answered in the respective sections for each topic (see links above).
+However, there may be some FAQ that do not really fit elsewhere:

+### How can I reverse changes?

+This is not possible per se, there's no Ctrl+Z option or anything similar.

+Please use these resources to find out about the latest changes and re-do them manually: The [work package activity](../getting-started/work-packages-introduction/#activity-of-work-packages), the [history of the wiki page](../user-guide/wiki/more-wiki-functions/#show-wiki-page-history) or the [Activities module](../user-guide/activity).

 ### How can I change the day my week starts with, etc.?

 You can do this as a system administrator in the [System settings](../system-admin-guide/system-settings/display-settings/#time-and-date-formatting).

+### How can I receive the OpenProject newsletter?

+Please go to https://www.openproject.org/newsletter/ and submit your data to receive our newsletter.
+Another option would be to agree to receive the newsletter when creating your account.

 ## FAQ regarding features